 Area Guideline Y/N Recommendation Growers, Farm Managers, and Hired Help (cont.)
 Water supplies Water must come from deep wells or sources that have been treated to eliminate any potential contamination with live virus.
-Spilled feed Any spilled feed must be cleaned up and disposed of immediately.
+Manure and litter management Manure and spent litter must be handled in a manner that limits the spread of infectious disease.
+At a minimum, litter leaving the premise must be covered during transport on state roads; tires must be cleaned and disinfected before departure; trucks must never go from one poultry farm to another in the same day; and any equipment used in cleanouts must be thoroughly cleaned and disinfected between jobs.
+Spilled feed Feed bins must be secured to prevent contamination by wild birds or rodents.
+Any spilled feed must be cleaned up and disposed of immediately.
 Rodent and insect control Practice rodent and insect control consistent with poultry company formal written vector control program.
-Workroom sanitation Keep workrooms clean and personal sanitizing equipment clean and serviceable with fresh disinfectant.
-Other birds No birds of any kind will be visited or kept by the grower or hired help.
-Sanitation of equipment Equipment must be effectively sanitized between uses.
-Sharing of equipment is discouraged, but when necessary equipment must be cleaned and sanitized between each farm.
-Clothing and footwear Thoroughly clean and disinfect footwear at house entrance.
-A second pair of boots upon house entrance is effective and recommended.
-Growers must wear clean protective clothing or clothing dedicated to the farm prior to entering poultry houses.
-Reporting Producers will immediately report any increased mortality or morbidity to their flock supervisor and/or company veterinarian.
+Document implementation.

+Workroom sanitation Keep workrooms clean and personal

+sanitizing equipment clean and

+serviceable with fresh disinfectant.

+Other birds No birds of any kind will be visited or

+kept by the grower or hired help.

+Sanitation of Equipment must be effectively

+equipment sanitized between uses.
+Sharing of

+equipment is discouraged, but when

+necessary equipment must be cleaned and sanitized between each farm.

+Clothing and footwear Footwear disinfection stations, site-

+C provided footwear, or site-provided

+foot covers are available outside all

+external entrances, and everyone is required to clean and disinfect their

+footwear or wear site-provided

+footwear or footwear covers prior to

+entering poultry houses, processing

+areas, and office areas.
+If footbaths are used, they must be changed at least

+daily or more often if the footbath

+collects dirt, egg contents or manure.

+Clothing Growers must wear clean protective

+C clothing or clothing dedicated to the

+farm prior to entering the poultry

+houses.

+Entrances External entrances are kept locked to

+poultry houses and egg processing areas

+whenever farm personnel are not present.

+D -

+Reporting Producers will immediately report any increased mortality or morbidity to

+their flock supervisor and/or company

+veterinarian.

 Area Guideline Y/N Recommendation General Biosecurity Officer Poultry complexes and independent poultry farms will have a Biosecurity Officer capable of designing and implementing effective biosecurity procedures.
 The Biosecurity Officer must be an experienced poultry veterinarian or should consult with one.
 He or she is responsible for developing site-specific biosecurity plans and training all personnel.
 The Biosecurity Officer should have the authority to ensure compliance with biosecurity protocols and take corrective action as needed.
 He or she continuously adopts the plan and procedures to address changing risks.
-Training of employees and other personnel The Biosecurity Officer ensures that farm employees, contract crews, truck drivers and service personnel are trained on site-specific biosecurity SOPs.
+Training of employees and other personnel The Biosecurity Officer ensures that farm employees, contract crews, truck drivers and service personnel are trained on site- specific biosecurity SOPs.
 Training materials should be provided in languages understood by employees.
 The site-specific biosecurity plans should be distributed to every employee, and training should be reviewed and documented to make sure every employee understands the concepts and procedures that apply to their area of responsibility.